Spyder01/Arachnea/README.md

 - Combine successive filter operations into a single operation.
 - Document `actionsLoop` for custom terminating operation injection.
 - Improve the performance of atomic operations.
-- Add sorting, remove and flattening functionality.
+- Add sorting, flattening functionality.
 - Enhance performance optimizations.
 - Implement error handling for edge cases.

 ## Contributing

 Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please fork the repository and submit a pull request.